-Commercial mustard is cheap and plentiful, but if you want to make it yourself, you can customize it to your own taste.
+Commercial mustard is cheap and plentiful, but if you want something that really makes your pretzels, sandwiches, and more sing, make it yourself.

 Here is the recipe for a winning basic homemade Ballpark Mustard, and you can riff on it by adding other spices, sweeteners, and flavorings.
 As always, I recommend you begin by making my recipe unaltered, and then you can riff on it.

 Try adding honey or molasses or another sweetener, try swapping white wine, beer, liquors and liquers, white grape juices, lemon juice, or lime juice for some of the water or vinegar.
 Swap smoked paprika, ancho powder, or chipotle powder for the sweet paprika.
 Add rosemary or other herbs and peppercorns.
 Amp it up to 11 by adding horseradish.
 Oh, and in case you were wondering, those are mustard plants growing wild in a Napa Valley vineyard.

 - 1/4 teaspoon American paprika

 - 1/4 teaspoon garlic powder

 - 1/2 cup distilled white vinegar

 These recipes were created in US Customary measurements and the conversion to metric is being done by calculations.
 They should be accurate, but it is possible there could be an error.
 If you find one, please let us know in the comments at the bottom of the page

 - Cook.
 Turn on you kitchen vent fan or better still, make this outdoors on your grill.
 Remember, mustard gas is right up there with pepper spray.
 Whisk everything except the vinegar together in a non-reactive pot and simmer over medium to low until it thickens, about 30 minutes.
 Stir often so it doesn't burn.